vedant14/vedant14.github.io/docs/index.md

 ### [Trendy Turn](https://www.trendyturn.com){:target="_blank"}
 <span class="caption">[2020]</span>\
-This ecom website was my first freelance expirement.
+This e-commerce website was my first freelance experiment.
 TBH, at several points during the project,<span class="underline"> I felt that I bit more than I could chew</span>.
-But I managed to scrap through a pretty respectable web-app in the end.
+But I managed to scrape through a pretty respectable web-app in the end.

 ### [Better Product Manager](http://www.betterproductmanager.com){:target="_blank"}

-<span class="caption">[2019]</span>
+<span class="caption">[2020-present]</span>
 When I started working as a product manager, I wanted to learn as much about it as possible.
 Fortunately, there isn't any lack of material online for PMs to learn.
-But that also meant, that you could get lost in different idealogies and never learn anything valuable.
-So that is why I created "better product manager". <span class="underline">To document my own learnings really.</span>
+But that also meant that you could get lost in different ideologies and never learn anything valuable.
+So that is why I created "Better Product Manager". <span class="underline">To document my own learnings really.</span>

 ### [Real Estate CRM](https://realestatelistingapp.herokuapp.com){:target="_blank"}
 <span class="caption">[2019]</span>\